skysheng7/AI_bias_in_farming/results/README.md

 - `basic/`: Images generated with basic farming prompts: "a [farm type]" [Additional subdirectories follow same pattern as dall-e-3-images]

+### cluster/

+Contains images (quality reduced to 50% compared to original images stored in `dall-e-3-images` and `sd3.5-large-images`) organized by the cluster label, to quickly judge the legitimacy of the clutering visually.

+#### cluster/dall-e-3/
+Manual classification of DALL-E 3 generated images into housing categories:
+- `dairy/`
+  - `indoor/`: Images showing dairy cows in exclusively indoor/confined housing systems
+  - `outdoor/`: Images showing dairy cows that have access to pasture or grassland
+  - `other/`: Images that are ambiguous or show mixed housing conditions

+- `pig/`
+  - `indoor/`: Images showing pigs in indoor/confined housing systems
+  - `outdoor/`: Images showing pigs that have access to pasture, grassland, mud or snow outside
+  - `other/`: Images that are ambiguous or show mixed housing conditions

+#### cluster/sd3.5-large/
+Manual classification of Stable Diffusion 3.5 generated images into housing categories:
+- `dairy/`
+  - `indoor/`: Images showing dairy cows in exclusively indoor/confined housing systems
+  - `outdoor/`: Images showing dairy cows that have access to pasture or grassland
+  - `other/`: Images that are ambiguous or show mixed housing conditions

+- `pig/`
+  - `indoor/`: Images showing pigs in indoor/confined housing systems
+  - `outdoor/`: Images showing pigs that have access to pasture, grassland, mud or snow outside
+  - `other/`: Images that are ambiguous or show mixed housing conditions

+### cluster_post_manual_fix/

+Contains the same folder structure as the `cluster` directory, but with corrected classifications after manual verification and fixes:
+- images are reorganized based on manually verified housing conditions
+- cluster reflect corrections made in outlier_image_manual_correction.csv
+- maintains the same nested structure of model/animal/cluster name

 ### plots/

 Contains generated visualizations and plots from the analysis.